robcarver17/pysystemtrade/docs/production.md

 #### The crontab

 Processes still need to be launched every day, since the pysystemtrade scheduler doesn't do that.
-However their start time isn't critical, since seperate start times can be configured in .yaml files (more of that below).
+However their start time isn't critical, since separate start times can be configured in .yaml files (more of that below).

 Because I use cron myself, there are is a [cron tab included in pysystemtrade](https://github.com/robcarver17/pysystemtrade/blob/master/sysproduction/linux/crontab).